 Peck Alumni Leaders with the Lillian Rauch Beginning Strings Program

 Greensboro, NC 27401

-Program Director; Associate Professor of String Education
+Program Director; Professor of String Education

 Dr. Rebecca MacLeod is Associate Professor of Music Education at the University of North Carolina at Greensboro, where she directs the string education program and conducts the UNCG Sinfonia.
 Prior to joining the UNCG faculty, she was the assistant artistic director and conductor of the Tallahassee Symphony Youth Chamber Orchestra and Philharmonia Orchestra in Tallahassee, Florida.
 A native of Pennsylvania, she taught elementary, middle, and high school orchestra in Hollidaysburg, Pennsylvania and was orchestra director and chair of music activities in Beaver, Pennsylvania.

 Dr. MacLeod is a frequent guest conductor and clinician throughout the United States.
 An advocate of increased access to string instruction for all students, she has served on the American String Teachers Association National Board and is currently the North Carolina ASTA state president.
 Her research on working with underserved populations, vibrato technique, music teacher education, and music perception has been presented national and internationally.
 Dr. MacLeod received her undergraduate degree from Duquesne University in Pittsburgh, Pennsylvania and her MME and PhD from Florida State University in Tallahassee, Florida.